ADHD: Essential Information For Caregivers

 - Often interrupts or intrudes on others (e.g., butts into conversations or games)

 For ADHD to be seriously considered, multiple symptoms must have been present before the age of 12, symptoms must be sustained for at least 6 months, and several of the symptoms must be present in multiple settings i.e., at home and at school.
-The disorder must also interfere with the quality of the person’s social life and schoolwork and be inappropriate for the person’s level of development.
+The disorder must also interfere with the quality of the person’s social and family life as well as schoolwork, and be inappropriate for the person’s level of development.

 Diagnosis Of ADHD